Last Updated on 18/01/2023 by Edy Ragnoli

 Mistake fares don't often last long, because the airline will fix it as soon as they realize their mistake.
 There are websites out there that track these mistakes and share them with you when they happen.

-One of the most popular sites for tracking sale and error fares is Scott's Cheap Flights.
+One of the most popular sites for tracking sale and error fares is Going.
 Just make an account and enter your departure airport, and you'll start getting flight deals sent to your inbox.
 Considering that premium members save an average of $ 550 per ticket, it's absolutely worth upgrading to the premium plan!